MS-LSTM: Exploring Spatiotemporal Multiscale Representations in Video Prediction Domain: Multi-Scale LSTM

-We analyze the efficiency of our model by taking RNN with 6 layers as an example, where the first 3 layers can be regarded as an encoder for encoding the current frame, and the last 3 layers can be regarded as a decoder for decoding the next frame.
-Assuming that the activation function ($\sigma$ and $\tanh$) will not change the receptive field, nor will element-wise addition and element-wise multiplication (Hadamard product), then from Eq.~(\ref{eq::convlstm}) we can see that the receptive field of the output ($H_t^l$) of a ConvLSTM unit should be the same as the receptive field of the output ($W_{*x} \ast X_{t}^l$ or $W_{*h} \ast H_{t-1}^l$) of a convolution layer.
-That is, in theory, using a ConvLSTM layer and using a convolution layer will get the same receptive field.
-Theoretically, stacking two convolution layers with $3 \times 3$ kernels has a receptive field equivalent to one convolution layer with a $5 \times 5$ kernel, then the theoretical receptive field of the ConvLSTM encoder is $7 \times 7$.
-However, the theoretical receptive field of the SMS-LSTM encoder will reach approximately $15 \times 15$, because sub-sampling increases the receptive field size multiplicatively~\cite{luo2016understanding}.
+Assumptions before analysis: The models all use 6-layer ConvRNN, where the first 3 layers form the encoder and the last 3 layers form the decoder.
+ConvLSTM and SMS-LSTM use $3 \times 3$ convolution kernels, while TMS-LSTM and MS-LSTM use $3 \times 3$ and $5 \times 5$ convolution kernels.
+Activation functions ($\sigma$ and $\tanh$) and element-wise operations ($+$ and $\odot$) do not change the receptive field.
+A ConvLSTM unit should have the same receptive field as a convolution layer in it (Eq.~(\ref{eq::convlstm})), such as $W_{*x} \ast X_{t}^l$ or $W_{*h} \ast H_{t-1}^l$.
+Then the theoretical receptive field of the ConvLSTM encoder is $7 \times 7$.
+Since the pooling layer can double the receptive field~\cite{luo2016understanding}, the theoretical receptive field of the SMS-LSTM encoder is $15 \times 15$.
+Analogously, the theoretical receptive field of the MS-LSTM encoder will be approximately twice that of TMS-LSTM.
 On the basis of SMS-LSTM, we replace the ConvLSTM unit in it with the MK-LSTM unit using a large convolution kernel to continually increase the receptive field.
 This leads to the receptive field of the MS-LSTM encoder being much larger than $15 \times 15$.
-Obviously, the MS-LSTM encoder can capture longer-range spatiotemporal context than the ConvLSTM encoder, which will be of great help when modeling complex spatiotemporal changes.
-Further, the poor performance of the ConvLSTM encoder also indirectly affects the effect of decoding prediction, while the MS-LSTM decoder can obtain multi-scale context information from skip connections.
-Furthermore, the use of multi-scale layers makes it easy to model the motion of objects at different scales, where the small scale focuses on the contour and shape changes of the object, while the large scale focuses on some detailed features, such as the changes of clouds in a local area or the movement trajectories of hands and feet.
+There is no doubt that the model with a wider spatiotemporal receptive field will have a stronger ability to simulate complex spatiotemporal changes.
+The multi-scale decoder of SMS-LSTM (MS-LSTM) decodes progressively from low-resolution to high-resolution, while the decoder of ConvLSTM (TMS-LSTM) does not have this natural coarse-to-fine process.
+In addition, multi-scale decoders enjoy the benefits of skip connections, which bring multi-scale features of encoders to facilitate decoding high-frequency information.

+The above analysis of the receptive field of the encoder and the multi-scale decoder is presented from a spatial perspective.
+However, the video prediction task is a spatiotemporal prediction problem, which can also be analyzed from a temporal perspective.
+Compared with ConvLSTM (SMS-LSTM) using only a single memory cell, TMS-LSTM (MS-LSTM) using more memory cells can remember longer spatiotemporal motion, which is why previous models (like PredRNN~\cite{wang2017predrnn}, MIM~\cite{wang2019memory}, and PrecipLSTM~\cite{ma2022preciplstm}) choose to use more memory cells to widen the model for higher performance.